 (b) New roads.
 Addresses for new roads will be assigned using the one-tenth of a mile block according to distance of the lot/structure from the intersection of the connecting road.
 Structures will be addressed based on driveway access to the main road.
 Structures on a corner of two (2) roads will also be addressed based on driveway access to the main road.
-APA has the authority to change and/or modify this rule to meet the intersecting with existing roads at the 1000 block or higher will be assigned beginning with 100.
-New roads intersecting with existing roads at the 900 block or lower will be assigned beginning with 1000.
+APA has the authority to change and/or modify this rule to meet the intent of this ordinance.
+New roads will be assigned a number beginning with either 100 or 1000.
+New roads intersecting with existing roads at the 1000 block or higher will be assigned